 If the Workings field is empty, no working is affected by the transform.
-Selecting the button working opens and shows the list of the names that can be chosen.
-If the working programming takes place in pieceface, the only workings assigned to the same face by the complex transform code are accepted.
+Selecting the button Ave, a window opens and shows the list of the names that can be chosen.
+If the working programming takes place in piece-face, the only workings assigned to the same face by the complex transform code are accepted.
 However, comment working, cycle logical instructions different from (IF..
 ELSEIF..
 ELSE..
 ENDIF) cycle, or EXIT, or J variables writing are excluded.